th3james/BackboneDiorama/README.md

     diorama compile watch

-This command watches your src/ folder for changes and compiles the files specified in src/compile_manifest.json.
+This command watches your src/ folder for changes then concatenates and compiles the files specified in src/compile_manifest.json to js/application.js.
-The files should be specified in the order you require them, in this
+The files should be specified in the order you require them, in this format:
-format:

 ```json
     [